This tutorial demonstrates how to open Excel files in new windows.

 In the Ribbon, select View > New Window.

-In the title bar, we can see that the same book has a new window opened twice.
+In the title bar, you can see that the same book has a new window opened twice.

-If we were to type in one window, the information would therefore appear in both windows.
-This is very useful if we want to view two different sections of a single sheet or two different sheets of a workbook at the same time, especially for larger workbooks.
+When you type in one window, the information appears in both windows.
+This is very useful to view two different sections of a single sheet or two different sheets of a workbook at the same time, especially for larger workbooks.